Nariod/RustPacker/README.md

 rustpacker --shellcode-path /workdir/shared/payload.raw --format dll --execution ntfiber --encryption aes --proxy-dll /workdir/shared/version.dll --output /workdir/shared/proxy.dll
 ```

 The proxy DLL forwards all exports to the renamed original (`version_orig.dll`) and executes your shellcode on load via `DllMain`.
-Deploy by placing the proxy DLL alongside the target application with the original DLL renamed (e.g., `version.dll` → `version_orig.dll`).
+Deploy by placing the proxy DLL alongside the target application with the original DLL renamed (e.g., `version.dll` \u2192 `version_orig.dll`).

 > **Note:** The `--proxy-dll` path must be accessible from within the container.
 Use the `/workdir/` prefix for all paths when running in container mode.

 ---

-## 🔒 Detection Evasion
+## \ud83d\udd12 Detection Evasion

 RustPacker implements several evasion techniques:

 - **No RWX Memory**: Memory is allocated as RW, written, then re-protected as RX only — never RWX.
 This eliminates a major behavioral detection signal used by EDR/AV.
 - **Dynamic API Resolution** (`nt*` templates): NT API functions are resolved at runtime via `GetProcAddress` with XOR-obfuscated function names (random key per build).
 This removes suspicious ntdll imports from the PE import table.
 - **Indirect Syscalls**: Bypass user-mode hooks (`syscrt`, `sysfiber` templates)
+- **ETW Patching**: Disables Event Tracing for Windows functions (EtwEventWrite, EtwEventRegister, etc.) via indirect syscalls to bypass EDR monitoring (available with `--etw-patch` flag for `sysfiber` template)
 - **Payload Encryption**: XOR encoding, AES-256-CBC encryption, or UUID-based encoding
 - **String Encryption**: Runtime literals in generated loaders are wrapped with litcrypt to reduce static string exposure
 - **Process Injection**: Hide execution in legitimate processes